snyk/jobs/Frontend Developer - Tel Aviv.md

 ## Frontend Developer - Tel Aviv

-We are looking for a front-end developer with a backend focus.
+We are looking for a front-end developer.

 You will be working on our vulnerabilities monitoring service, connecting user projects, the npm registry and our vulnerabilities database.